 Do I advocate creating a social media marketing plan of some sort?
 Absolutely.
 I refer many clients to brilliant social media strategists all the time.
-And one day, I plan to formalize this process for myself.
+And one day, I plan to get my act together enough to formalize this process for myself.
 But in the meantime, it's not eating me alive because of what I'm about to share with you in this assignment.